I am an integrative psychotherapist and neuroscientist based in Oxford and London.

 Should you decide to continue, we will agree to a short series of meetings before reviewing our work together.
 At that point we will decide if what has been achieved is sufficient or continue with a further series of sessions.

 Meetings will take place weekly at the same time and will last for 50 minutes.

-Please note: I am mostly working remotely (video, telephone) as I currently have no face-to-face places available.
+Please note: I am currently working remotely (video, telephone) only.

 Training, qualifications & experience

 - Doctorate in Counselling Psychology & Psychotherapy (in completion), Metanoia Institute/ Middlesex University

 - MSc Psychology, Oxford Brookes University

 - PhD in Neuroscience (National Council of Research, Italy)